Franatrtur/doublespeak/README.md

 Normally, an LLM generates text by calculating probabilities for the next word and randomly sampling from the best options (defined by `top_p`).

 DoubleSpeak intercepts this step.
 Instead of rolling a die, it uses the bits of your secret message to mathematically determine which valid token to choose next.
 To a casual observer (or statistical analyzer not possessing the exact setup and message), the text appears to be generated randomly.

+## Determinism

+Generating the exact same text twice is not guaranteed.
+Different hardware, especially CPUs versus GPUs, will almost certainly produce different text even with identical settings.
+Different hardware (especially CPU vs. GPU) will produce different results because they handle math differently.
+This can cause the message to be lost.

+To mitigate this, we provide the `device` setting, allowing you to specify `cpu` or `cuda`.
+While two different CPUs are more likely to produce the same output than a CPU and a GPU, this is still not a guarantee.

+Perfect reproducibility, even on a single device, is a notoriously difficult problem, as described [this paper](https://www.rivista.ai/wp-content/uploads/2025/09/https___thinkingmachines.pdf).
+We plan on integrating the batch-invariant version of tensor operations into DoubleSpeak in the near future.

 ## Disclaimer